 Understandably, many drivers might be wary about operating a car without any radar sensors, especially with low-resolution cameras.
 If the picture quality is too poor, the AI might make unsafe decisions while driving.

 Steven Hong agreed with Tesla's comments about existing radars but says that high-resolution radars are the solution.
 To create the most optimal radar systems, Oculii uses advanced sensor fusion during the development process.

 Hong also says that advanced radars will enhance the overall safety of a vehicle as well as its autonomy.
 Better imaging technology can act as an alternative to reverse cameras if they fail.
 Oculii also says its radars are less noisy, creating less distraction for the driver.

-According to CNBC, GM wants to deliver autonomous vehicles to its consumers within the decade.
+, GM wants to deliver autonomous vehicles to its consumers within the decade.